Golf is a great game to play no matter what the weather is like, but when it rains, you can do a few things to ensure you stay dry.

 - Take more club than you need and hit the ball gently

 - Make sure you swing through to a full finish

-- In bunkers bury your feet into the sand before you hit to make sure you find out if the sand has become compacted
+- In bunkers, bury your feet into the sand before you hit to make sure you find out if the sand has become compacted.

-Your body language on the course will have an affect on your ability to perform.
+Your body language during the course will affect your ability to perform.
 Even though you hate every minute of playing in the rain, force a smile on your face.